sahilchinoy/jurisprudence/jurisprudence-notes.md

-    according to their purpose - Flawed because plans are adopted not just to achieve a certain purpose, but also because they are trying to deal with certain constraints that make decisions on the spot difficult - Ex: lack of trust - More distrustful the plan is in the subject of the plan, the less discretion they should have in interpreting the text
+    according to their purpose - Flawed because plans are adopted not just to achieve a certain purpose, but also because they are trying to deal with certain constraints that make decisions on the spot difficult - E.g. lack of trust - More distrustful the plan is in the subject of the plan, the less discretion they should have in interpreting the text
   - Expand to the law: think of legal systems as distributions of trust